-These two pool maintenance terms are actually so interrelated that it’s easy to mistake one (or interchange for that matter) one for the other.
+These two pool maintenance terms are actually so interrelated that it’s easy to mistake one (or interchange for that matter) one for the other especially when your a new pool owner.
 So in this quick guide, we’ll go over why they’re interchanged, what the parts are, and when to use one term over the other.
 But first, let’s go over each component shall we?

 What is a pool pump?